CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-3.md

       ![](Media/bigdata13.png)
       ![](Media/bigdata14.png)

 1. Make sure you select the choose all export destinations in src folder.
-Select the export destination to the location **C:/Users/labuser/bigdata** where you need to place the file and then click Finish, the jar file will be exported successfully.
+Select the export destination to the location **C:\labfiles\bigdata** where you need to place the file and then click Finish, the jar file will be exported successfully.

 ### Task 3 : Start Hadoop, Check Hadoop status and Upload data to Hadoop File System(HDFS)